dim-ghub/cyberia-decky/README.md

 2. Run the installation script: `./install_deps.sh`
 3. This will install the required dependencies for the plugin to function properly.

-**For Windows users:**
-1. Navigate to the plugin directory: `C:\path\to\millennium\plugins\cyberia`
-2. Run the installation script: `install_deps.bat`
-3. This will install the required dependencies for the plugin to function properly.

 ## Configuration

 1. Click the "Settings" button next to "Enter Cyberia"